daftengineer/daftengineer.github.io/_posts/2023-02-07-data-pipeline.md

 ---
-title: A data ingestion Pipeline to take in data from API source of simulated wind farm to timescaleDB.
+title: A data ingestion pipeline to take in data from API source of simulated wind farm to timescaleDB
 tags: TeXt
 ---